Panoramic view of Citi Field, home of the New York Mets

 The well-known Mama’s of Corona on 104th Street no longer operates a stand at Citi Field, so you’ll have to go to the original if you’re looking for a sandwich fix.

-New York City restaurants near Citi Field
+New York City restaurants near the ballpark

 Los 3 Potrillos Restaurant – Mexican, 0.5 miles away